 Air quality is determined by the level of pollutants in the air.
-Air quality is affected by the types and amount of pollutants released into the air, weather conditions like wind speed, precipitation (rain and snow), and temperature, and topography, such as local mountains.
+Air quality is affected by the types and amount of pollutants released into the air, weather conditions like wind speed, precipitation (rain and snow) and temperature.
+Topography, such as local mountains can also affect air quality.

 The levels of pollutants in the air can vary greatly from one location to the next and from 1 hour to the next.
 Several pollutants are measured at outdoor monitoring stations in the province and compared against standards and guidelines.